-7.7.2 Contents of the Agenda -- Public Meeting.
+- 7.7.2 Contents of the Agenda -- Public Meeting.
 The agenda for a public meeting must contain a listing of the "specific matters to be discussed, considered or decided at the meeting."
 A.R.S. § 38-431.02(H).
-This requirement does not permit the use of generic agenda items such as "personnel," "new business," "old business," "reports," or "other matters" unless the specific matters or items to be discussed are separately identified in conjunction with the general terms.
+This requirement does not permit the use of generic agenda items such as "personnel," "new business," "old business," or "other matters" unless the specific matters or items to be discussed are separately identified.
 See Thurston v.
 City of Phoenix, 157 Ariz.
 343, 344, 757 P.2d 619, 620 (App.
 1988).
 The degree of specificity depends on the circumstances.
 See Form 7.7 (Sample Notice and Agenda).
-Consider the following examples:

-- "Discussion and possible action to approve the application of pesticides within 1/4 mile of a school" if an environmental board is going to consider whether to approve the application of any pesticide within 1/4 mile of a school; - "Discussion and possible action to remove Pesticide-A from list of approved pesticides" if the environmental board is going to consider removing a specific pesticide from an approved list; - "Discussion and possible action regarding budget priorities and revisions for upcoming fiscal year" if a board intends to generate and discuss a number of different options for managing its budget; - "Discussion and possible action regarding elimination of funding from budget for travel reimbursements, computer upgrades, and laptops for board members" if a board intends to only focus on specific options to revise a budget.
+Consider the following examples: - "Discussion and possible action to approve the application of pesticides within 1/4 mile of a school" if an environmental board is going to consider whether to approve the application of pesticides within 1/4 mile of a school; - "Discussion and possible action to remove Pesticide-A from list of approved pesticides" if the environmental board is going to consider removing a specific pesticide from an approved list; - "Discussion and possible action regarding budget priorities and revisions for upcoming fiscal year" if a board intends to generate and discuss a number of different options for managing its budget; - "Discussion and possible action regarding elimination of funding from budget for travel reimbursements, computer upgrades, and laptops for board members" if a board intends to adopt specific options to revise a budget.

-If it is likely that the public body will find it necessary to discuss any particular agenda item in executive session with the public body's attorney, the agenda should plainly state so, even if the general notice of executive session for legal advice is on the agenda.
-For example, the agenda might include a provision stating "The Board may vote to hold an executive session for the purpose of obtaining legal advice from the Board's attorney on the approval of pesticides for application within $\frac{1}{4}$ mile of a school pursuant to A.R.S. § 38-431.03(A)(3)."
+If it is likely that the public body will find it necessary to discuss any particular agenda item in executive session with the public body's attorney, the agenda should plainly say so even if the general notice of executive session for legal advice is on the agenda.
+For example, the agenda might include a provision stating "The Board may vote to hold an executive session for the purpose of obtaining legal advice from the Board's attorney on the approval of pesticides for application within 1⁄4 mile of a school pursuant to A.R.S. § 38-431.03(A)(3)."

-7.7.3 Contents of the Agenda -- Executive Session.
+7.7.3 Contents of the Agenda--Executive Session.
 The agenda for an executive session must contain a "general description of the matters to be considered."
 A.R.S. § 38-431.02(I).
 The description must amount to more than just a recital of the statutory provisions authorizing the executive session, but should not contain any information that "would defeat the purpose of the executive session, compromise the legitimate privacy interests of a public officer, appointee or employee or compromise the attorney-client privilege."
 Id.

 In preparing executive session agenda items, the public body must weigh the legislative policy favoring public disclosure and the legitimate confidentiality concerns underlying the executive session provision.
-For example, if a board desires to consider the possible dismissal of its executive director, the board may list on the agenda "Personnel matter - consideration of continued employment of the board's executive director."
-However, when the public disclosure of the board's consideration of charges against an employee might needlessly harm the employee's reputation or compromise the employee's privacy interests, the board may eliminate from the agenda a description of the identity of the employee being considered, but must still indicate on the agenda that an employee of the public body is the subject of the executive session.
+For example, if a board desires to consider the possible dismissal of its executive director, the board may list on the agenda "Personnel matter -- consideration of continued employment of the board's executive director."
+However, when the public disclosure of the board's consideration of charges against an employee might needlessly harm the employee's reputation or compromise the employee's privacy interests, the board may eliminate from the agenda description the identity of the employee being considered.
 If it is already publicly known that the board is considering charges against the employee, disclosure of the employee's identity in the agenda would not defeat the purpose of the executive session.